Some Time Ago: Reception

-Murphy biographer Peter Jones says, "Allen Mesquida on alto sax and Dave Ballou on trumpet (Murphy had met Ballou in Italy while both were teaching there)...are in dazzling form, the tracks being long enough for them to stretch out".
-He writes of Murphy's performance, "He keeps his scatting to a minimum, and amid the thrilling bebop of Cedar Walton's "Life's Mosaic" and "That Old Black Magic", there is also darkness.
-On the medley of "Why Was I Born?" and "I'm a Fool to Want You", the first done as a ballad, the second as a slow rhumba, Murphy sings some desperately sad and lonely a cappella lyrics, ruminating on the purpose of a life lived alone".
+Murphy biographer Peter Jones says: "Allen Mesquida on alto sax and Dave Ballou on trumpet (Murphy had met Ballou in Italy while both were teaching there)...are in dazzling form, the tracks being long enough for them to stretch out".
+He writes of Murphy's performance: "He keeps his scatting to a minimum, and amid the thrilling bebop of Cedar Walton's "Life's Mosaic" and "That Old Black Magic", there is also darkness.
+On the medley of "Why Was I Born?" and "I'm a Fool to Want You", the first done as a ballad, the second as a slow rhumba, Murphy sings some desperately sad and lonely a cappella lyrics, ruminating on the purpose of a life lived alone."

-Will Friedwald said that,"Murphy comes up with more good, not overdone tunes than just about anyone else...As soon as he started singing "The Peacocks, virtually every singer in New York started singing "The Peacocks."
+Will Friedwald said that "Murphy comes up with more good, not overdone tunes than just about anyone else....
+As soon as he started singing 'The Peacocks', virtually every singer in New York started singing 'The Peacocks'."

-Describing Murphy's voice and performance, James Gavin says, "time has only made his reedy bass-baritone richer.
+Describing Murphy's voice and performance, James Gavin says that "time has only made his reedy bass-baritone richer.
 His vocal trademarks remain: the Ben Webster-like slides, the flashes of off-the-wall humor, the horn-player approach combined with a stark insight into words.
-He's not afraid to let his voice break or drop down to a husky whisper; pretty sounds alone would not suit the story he has to tell".
+He's not afraid to let his voice break or drop down to a husky whisper; pretty sounds alone would not suit the story he has to tell."

-Joel Siegel praises the album in his JazzTimes review.
+Joel Siegel praised the album in his JazzTimes review.
 He called the album one of Murphy's finest releases and found Murphy to be in excellent voice with first-rate accompanists.
-He wrote, "Murphy achieves an expressive breakthrough, communicating emotion with a simplicity and directness he’s never before achieved on record".
-He called Murphy, "arguably the most influential jazz singer of his generation, not only as an artistic inspiration for younger performers but as a teacher, cheerleader and guest artist on the recordings of emerging vocalists.
-In many ways, he’s an excellent role model - restlessly creative, unwilling to compromise, constantly seeking new artistic challenges".
+He wrote: "Murphy achieves an expressive breakthrough, communicating emotion with a simplicity and directness he’s never before achieved on record".
+He called Murphy "arguably the most influential jazz singer of his generation, not only as an artistic inspiration for younger performers but as a teacher, cheerleader and guest artist on the recordings of emerging vocalists.
+In many ways, he’s an excellent role model - restlessly creative, unwilling to compromise, constantly seeking new artistic challenges."